mathetos/demo-delayed-admin-notice-plugin/README.md

 2. When today's timestamp equals or is greater than the activation timestamp, a admin notice will appear only for Admins, and only on the plugins.php page.

 The whole function was inspired by [Julien Liabeuf's "WP-Review-Me"](https://github.com/julien731/WP-Review-Me) library which is a far more robust way of doing something similar.

 ![Admin Notice Screenshot](assets/admin-notice-screenshot.png)

+## Why It's Great

+The last thing you want to do is annoy someone who is using your plugin.
+If you ask for a donation or review in a way that is bothersome most likely you'll get neither, unless it's a BAD review.

+With that in mind, this notice does several things that have the end-user in mind.

+* Easily Configurable
+* Only appears on the Plugin page
+* Only appears to Admins, or Super Admins (on Multisite Networks)
+* Is permanently dismissable

 ## How to Use it